-I understand that Representative Pisciottano has introduced the "Pay the Price You See" legislation in the Pennsylvania House of Representatives to address "junk fees" and that the Consumer Protection, Technology & Utilities Committee seeks public input on the proposed legislation.
-I welcome the opportunity to submit a statement about the Federal Trade Commission's ("FTC") concurrent efforts to address junk fees.
+I understand that the New York State Senate passed Senate Bill 7783 addressing junk fees on February 6, 2024, and that the New York State Assembly is now considering the legislation.
+As the Director of the Bureau of Consumer Protection of the Federal Trade Commission ("FTC"), I write to provide information about the FTC's concurrent efforts to address junk fees.
 The views in this letter are my own and do not necessarily reflect the views of the FTC or any individual Commissioner.

 American consumers, workers, and small businesses today are swamped with junk fees that frustrate consumers, erode trust, impair comparison shopping, and facilitate inflation.
-Junk fees refers to unfair or deceptive fees that are charged for goods or services that have little or no added value to the consumer, including goods or services that consumers would reasonably assume to be included within the overall advertised price.
+Junk fees refer to unfair or deceptive fees that are charged for goods or services that have little or no added value to the consumer, including goods or services that consumers would reasonably assume to be included within the overall advertised price.
 Some junk fees are also "hidden," meaning they are disclosed only at a later stage in the consumer's purchasing process or not at all.
-Junk fees manifest in markets ranging from auto financing to international calling cards and payday loans-they are not only are widespread but are also growing.
+Junk fees manifest in markets ranging from hotels to auto financing and live-event ticketing-they are not only are widespread but are also growing.
 Such fees impose substantial economic harms on consumers and impede the dissemination of important market information.